 - Flight time: 6:30 am to 3:00 pm

-Most of the flights into Lukla are passenger planes bringing trekkers to the area.
+Most flights in Lukla are passenger planes bringing trekkers to the area.
 There are limited flights for cargo.
 All flights into Lukla come from Kathmandu and are operated by:

 - Summit Air